 As soon as he stepped foot on campus, Tim Mazur knew College of DuPage was right for him.

 “The atmosphere was brilliant.
 Everything is state-of-the-art and had a warm, welcoming feel,” he said.
-“After touring the campus and gaining more knowledge on what COD is all about, I knew that I would have a successful journey to my associate’s degree.
-Also, having the ability to commute to the campus, which is close to home, I was able to maintain a job as a teller at Oxford Bank and Trust, which helped to build my resume.”
+“After touring the campus and gaining more knowledge on what COD was all about, I knew that I would have a successful journey to my associate degree.
+Also, having the ability to commute to the campus, which was close to home, allowed me to maintain a job as a teller at Oxford Bank and Trust, which helped to build my resume.”

 Mazur and his twin sister, Sue, each received a Dean's Scholarship to COD, an award that provides $1,500 annually.
-After enrolling, he immediately immersed himself into both academics and campus life at College of DuPage.
-His career goal is to pursue business, a subject that interested him while attending high school and competing in DECA, an organization that helps high school and college students prepare as leaders and entrepreneurs for business-related fields.
+After enrolling, he immediately immersed himself into both academics and campus life.
+His interest in business started while attending high school and competing in DECA, an organization that helps high school and college students prepare as leaders and entrepreneurs for business-related fields.

 “Being able to throw on a shirt and tie and sell your ideas to others really intrigued me,” he said.
 “By continuing to take more business classes at College of DuPage, I was reassured that this field of study was right for me.
 COD also gave me the ability to learn about vast options and provided me with numerous opportunities to advance in the field of business.”